StratumOS/StratumOS/README.md

 We follow behind the vision "Amplify the intelligence and impact of every IT professional on the planet".

 StratumOS is widely used for build an simple bot doing specific tasks 24 hours 7 days a week, and also to build advanced automatic system with Artificial Inteligence implemented.
+Thanks to implemented Artificial Inteligence it's perfectly simulates human movements and behavior so it's not recognized by internet anti-bots.
+For more natural behavior, he uses standard applications and programs.

 # How to install
 ``` sh